Top 5 Architectural Wonders of I.M. Pei

-As you may know, Dave and I are not experts in the field of architecture see our lack of understanding in Barcelona and Gaudi.
-So when an interesting email comes our way that can teach us about structures around the world and a famous architect that we knew nothing about, we love to share it with our readers
+As you may know, Dave and I are not experts in the field of architecture, so when an interesting email comes our way that can teach us about the structures of IM Pei, who designed some of the most iconic structures around the world, we make sure to share it with you.

 He apparently has designed buildings all over the world and here are his top 5.